-Have you ever wondered why you always get bloated each month at the same time?
+Have you ever wondered why you always get a bloated feeling each month at the same time?
 Or, why you can’t fit in your clothes for only a few days?
 Well, it could be due to the fact you are ovulating.
 Yes, bloating during ovulation is a thing, and it is not a good thing as you and I know.

+Unfortunately, bloating during and before ovulation is actually something women need to add to their list of unwanted symptoms felt each month.
 Bloating during ovulation can be managed to the point of toleration or avoided completely.
-Pain killers like Advil or Tylenol can ease some PMS symptoms, but it doesn’t manage bloating during ovulation.
+Painkillers like Advil or Tylenol can ease some PMS symptoms, but it doesn’t manage PMS bloating or ovulation bloating.

+I wish there was a pill you can take to avoid all the uncomfortable symptoms you have to deal with during certain times of the month.
 There is no one pill, but there are certain foods and actions you can do to help you.
-If you would like to know why ovulation causes bloating and how to solve the problem, keep reading.
+If you would like to know why ovulation causes pain and bloating and how to solve the problem, keep reading.

 - What is ovulation?

 - What is bloating?

 - Is it normal to be bloated during ovulation?